JRMurr/JRMurr.github.io/data/blog/efficient-nix-derivations-with-file-sets.md

 ## A Real Example

 Recently I started messing around with the language [Roc](https://www.roc-lang.org/).
 If you haven't heard of it, Roc is a new functional language heavily inspired by Elm.
-It's fast but also very nice to use (though many rough edges since it's pre-0.1.0).
+It's fast but also very nice to use (though some rough edges since it's pre-0.1.0).

 One of its interesting ideas is that Roc needs your app to pick what [platform](https://www.roc-lang.org/platforms) to run on.
 A platform would be written in something like rust, zig, c, etc.